The Last Juror: Plot

 In the ensuing years, as the Times becomes highly successful and steadily increases circulation, Willie keeps an eye on Padgitt.
 He campaigns against the extremely favorable conditions which his family procured for him in prison.
 However, Padgitt is paroled after nine years.
 Immediately after his return to Clanton, two of the former jurors are killed by a sniper rifle and fear spreads through the county.
 Callie's children and neighbors organize to guard her day and night.
 The Padgitt family offers alibis as to Danny's whereabouts during the murders.
 This is taken with great skepticism, but with no tangible proof to the contrary, the authorities hesitate to take action.

 Callie reveals that the victims were jurors who voted against sentencing Padgitt to death.
 A third juror - who also opposed a death sentence - narrowly escapes a bomb sent through the mail.
 The resulting public uproar forces the authorities' hands, and a warrant is issued for Padgitt's arrest.
 Against expectations, Padgitt surrenders to police.
 During his bail hearing, however, Padgitt is shot and killed by Hooten, who is hiding in the ceiling.
 Hooten barricades himself in the courthouse tower and, after a short standoff, commits suicide.
 It is revealed that Padgitt - though guilty of his original crime - was innocent of the murders.
-Willie discovers that Hooten has indeed been involved with Rhoda Kassellaw, and sought revenge against Padgitt and the three jurors who voted against his death sentence.
+Willie discovers that Hooten was indeed involved with Rhoda Kassellaw, and sought revenge against Padgitt and the three jurors who voted against his death sentence.

 A big newspaper chain, extending operations throughout the South, becomes interested in purchasing the Times.
 Willie sells the paper for $1.5 million, but his satisfaction is marred when Callie dies of a heart attack.
 The book ends with Willie writing her obituary.